maid-er/br-grasp-for-multi-objective-diversity-problem/README.md

   strategy: 'VND'  # Standard, or VND
   neighborhoods:
     1: [1, 1]
-  scheme: 'Best'  # Best, or First
+  scheme: 'First'  # Fast, or First
 ```

 In this case the B-GRASP with VND algorithm will be executed twice.
 In the first place, the algorithm will be configured with a `beta` value of 0.5 and the `neighborhoods` to be explored in the Local Search phase will be a 1-1 switch, 1-2 switch, and 2-1 switch between selected and unselected nodes.
-Next, in the second run, the algorithm will find the solutions for the BOCDP with a random `beta` value for each construction, and a standard Best Improve Local Search with a 1-1 node exchange.
+Next, in the second run, the algorithm will find the solutions for the BOCDP with a random `beta` value for each construction, and a standard First Improve Local Search with a 1-1 node exchange.

 ## Code execution